olofk/simon-cipher/README.md

 # simon-cipher

-To build:
+To build everything and run tests:
 ```
-make clean build
+make clean build test
 ```

 To run a test: